 Why is the Test Performed?

-- Too much growth hormone can cause abnormal growth patterns called acromegaly in adults and gigantism in children.
+- Too much growth hormone can cause abnormally increased growth patterns called acromegaly in adults and gigantism in children.

 The growth hormone test may be used to monitor response to acromegaly treatment.

 Normal Results for Growth hormone test

 The normal range for growth hormone level is typically:

 - 1 through 9 nanograms per milliliter (ng/mL) for males

 GH is released in pulses.
 This is why random GH measurements are rarely useful.
 A higher level may be normal if the blood was drawn during a pulse.
 A lower level may be normal if the blood was drawn around the end of a pulse.
 GH is most useful when measured as part of a stimulation or suppression test.